Waikato/wekaDeeplearning4j/docs/index.md

 - **SubsamplingLayer**: subsample from groups of units of the parent layer by different strategies (average, maximum, etc.)
 - **BatchNormalization**: applies the common batch normalization strategy on the activations of the parent layer
 - **LSTM**: uses long short term memory approach
+- **GlobalPoolingLayer**: apply pooling over time for RNNs and pooling for CNNs applied on sequences
 - **OutputLayer**: generates classification / regression outputs

 Further configurations can be found in the [Getting Started](user-guide/getting-started.md) and the [Examples](examples) sections.